You are here

 “If one can figure out how to effectively reuse rockets just like airplanes, the cost of access to space will be reduced by as much as a factor of a hundred.
 A fully reusable vehicle has never been done before.
 That really is the fundamental breakthrough needed to revolutionize access to space.”

 SpaceX believes a fully and rapidly reusable rocket is the pivotal breakthrough needed to substantially reduce the cost of space access.
 The majority of the launch cost comes from building the rocket, which flies only once.
 Compare that to a commercial airliner – each new plane costs about the same as Falcon 9, but can fly multiple times per day, and conduct tens of thousands of flights over its lifetime.
-Following the commercial model, a rapidly reusable space launch vehicle could reduce the cost of reaching Earth orbit by a hundredfold.
+Following the commercial model, a rapidly reusable space launch vehicle could reduce the cost of traveling to space by a hundredfold.

 While most rockets are designed to burn up on reentry, SpaceX rockets are designed not only to withstand reentry, but also to return to the launch pad for a vertical landing.
 Through reusability testing both on the ground and during flight, SpaceX is making great strides toward this goal.

 SpaceX’s reusability testing began with the Grasshopper program.
 SpaceX’s Grasshopper was a 10-story Vertical Takeoff Vertical Landing (VTVL) vehicle consisting of a Falcon 9 first stage, a single Merlin 1D engine, four steel landing legs with hydraulic dampers, and a steel support structure.
 In 2013, Grasshopper completed a series of eight flight tests with successful landings, the highest reaching 744 meters high.